RNSF/Restaurant-App/README.md

 # Flutter Restaurant Web App

 A Flutter Web App built over the course of 7 months.
-It serves as a restaurant app, which implements omNovos Scan and Pay system, Google Maps, Google Sign In, and QR Code Scanning.
+It serves as a (fake) restaurant app, which implements omNovos Scan and Pay system, Google Maps, Google Sign In, and QR Code Scanning.

 Live version: https://ordering-app-927e2.web.app/